Know Your Breasts

 October is breast cancer awareness month in Australia; an annual campaign that helps to increase awareness of the disease through education and support.

-Finding breast cancer early is imperative as it gives you the best chance of beating the disease, so we wanted to talk about breast health and share a few tips from Dr Hunt we hope you find helpful.
+Finding breast cancer early is imperative as it gives you an optimal chance of beating the disease, so we wanted to talk about breast health and share a few tips from Dr Hunt we hope you find helpful.

 Here are some additional links we love for Breast Self Examination and Breast Cancer: